UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 (conclusion)=
 # Conclusion
 In conclusion, we have provided a guide on how to perform code profiling of GPU-accelerated Deep Learning models using PyTorch Profiler.
 The particularity of the profiler relies on its simplicity and ease to use without installing additional packages and with a few lines of codes to be added.
 These lines of code constitues the setting of the profiler, which can be customised according to the desired performance metrics.
-The profiler provides an overview of metrics that includes a summary of GPU usage and Tensor cores usage (if it is enabled), this is in addition to advanced analysis based a view of GPU kernel, memory usage in time, trace and modules.
-These features are key elements for identifying bottlenecks in an application, which in turn helps optimizing it to run efficiently and reliably on HPC systems.
+The profiler provides an overview of metrics; this includes a summary of GPU usage and Tensor cores usage (if it is enabled), this is in addition to advanced analysis based a view of GPU kernel, memory usage in time, trace and modules.
+These features are key elements for identifying bottlenecks in an application.
+Identifying these bottlenecks has the benefit optimizing the application to run efficiently and reliably on HPC systems.

 # Relevant links